6 Steps To Preparing Your Brand For A Foreign Market

 Are you expanding your business into international markets?
 Do you want to tap into the Canadian market because of its surface similarities to the US?
 Interested in the disposable income of increasingly wealthy Koreans who are hungry for luxury brands?
 Or is your firm looking to target rapidly growing, emerging markets like Brazil and China?

-Before you jump feet first into the world of international commerce, be sure to keep in mind these six steps to preparing your brand for a foreign market.
+Before you jump feet first into the world of international commerce, be sure to keep in mind these six steps to prepare your brand for a foreign market.

 There are many good reasons not to go “whole hog” into a new market.
 Your geographical footprint may point to a very tight set of products that would be easy to expand without adding to corporate infrastructure.
 In addition, by testing the waters with a pilot set of products, you will get a better on-the-ground feel for how best to translate the central message of your brand for a new set of consumers (see step five below).
 Finally, putting a pilot project in play makes it easier to sell the idea to corporate leadership – and lowers the bar for a positive ROI on the campaign.
 Stacking a lot of little wins together is a lot easier than betting it all on one huge win.
 This pilot concept also opens the door to a more refined approach to category management.
 Your North America categories may need to be changed for a new market.
 It won’t do you much good to market a clock radio in electronics if your target population will be looking for it in the bedroom category.